swarch-2f-rootly/2f/Prototype_3/README.md

 ### Scenario Snapshot
 In this scenario, the system faces a sustained **Layer-7 DoS attack** initiated by a single malicious client repeatedly sending legitimate-looking HTTP requests to its public API endpoints.
-Initially, an NGINX reverse proxy acts as the only public entry point, forwarding all traffic to the API Gateway without deep inspection or rate limiting.
+Initially, a plain NGINX reverse proxy acts as the only public entry point, forwarding all traffic to the API Gateway without deep inspection or rate limiting.
 This design exposes the system to resource exhaustion, high latency, and loss of availability.
-To mitigate this weakness, the **Web Application Firewall (WAF) pattern** is applied, introducing intelligent traffic inspection and rate control mechanisms that detect and block malicious requests while maintaining service performance for legitimate users.
+To mitigate this weakness, the **Web Application Firewall (WAF) pattern** is applied so that the reverse proxy functionality is implemented inside the WAF, introducing intelligent traffic inspection and rate control mechanisms that detect and block malicious requests while maintaining service performance for legitimate users.

 - **Weakness:** The system exposes a single public entry point through an NGINX reverse proxy that only forwards traffic to the API Gateway without deep inspection or centralized rate limiting.
 - **Threat:** A malicious external client or automated script capable of generating a sustained stream of HTTP(S) requests that simulated legitimate traffic.
 - **Attack:**  A **Layer-7 DoS** attack that repeatedly targets exposed endpoints (e.g., `/graphql`, `/auth/login`), using continuous or “low-and-slow” requests to exhaust gateway worker pools and degrade performance.
 - **Risk:** The API Gateway becomes overloaded, producing 502/503 responses and blocking legitimate users.
 System availability and user experience deteriorate severely.
 - **Vulnerability:** Absence of application-layer protection and global throttling.
 The reverse proxy lacks mechanisms to identify and block abusive request patterns.
-- **Countermeasure:** Introduce a **Web Application Firewall (WAF)** in front of the reverse proxy/API Gateway to inspect, filter, and throttle malicious traffic before it reaches backend services.
+- **Countermeasure:** Integrate a **Web Application Firewall (WAF)** with the reverse proxy/API Gateway edge so that every request is inspected, filtered, and throttled before it reaches backend services.

 ### Explanation of the Countermeasure

 The **Web Application Firewall (WAF) pattern** introduces a dedicated layer for **application-layer inspection and traffic control**.
 It applies the *Detect Service Denial* and *Limit Resource Demand* architectural tactics to strengthen the system’s availability and resilience.

-By placing the WAF (`rootly-waf`) in front of the reverse proxy and API Gateway, the system gains the ability to:
+By upgrading the existing reverse proxy into the WAF (`rootly-waf`) that fronts the API Gateway, the system gains the ability to:

 - **Analyze and classify** HTTP requests using the OWASP Core Rule Set (CRS).
 - **Detect anomalies and block malicious traffic** before it reaches backend services.